 Expert opinions on how infant penile adhesion should be treated vary.
 Some feel that the adhesion should be gently pulled free in an office visit to prevent the need for surgery later.
 Others feel most penile adhesions resolve themselves by the time the baby turns five.
 Studies currently support the later of the two opinions finding that of the 71 percent of infants that had penile adhesions shortly after birth, only 28 percent still had adhesions by age 5, 8 percent by age nine, and 2 percent beyond this.

-In our second son, the adhesion was less severe as he did not have an irregular amount of foreskin and we knew how to properly care for his circumcision.
+In our second son, the adhesion was less severe.
 A pediatrician, in this case, recommended either leaving it alone or slow detachment.
 This should be done at the tail end of a bath.
 The bath will help soften the tissue.
 Place one thumb below the adhesion and another on the glans or head of the penis.
 Then you simply gently push in opposite directions.
 After a few baths, many adhesions are resolved.
 You can ask your pediatrician how to do this, and whether or not it is a good idea in your particular case.

 In rare cases, penile adhesions exceed the fifth year of life.
 In these cases, surgery is usually recommended.